-Re-check any answer for about 1% of the cost of generating it.
-Our work extended cheap verification past text to diffusion image, audio and video, and proved that full-coverage checking removes the need for a slashable bond.
+Re-check any answer for a few percent of the cost of generating it.
+Our work extended cheap verification past text to diffusion image, audio, video, and speech, and proved that full-coverage checking removes the need for a slashable bond.

 OGONG rests on a single asymmetry: verifying an answer is far cheaper than producing it.
 Denote by rho the ratio of verification cost to generation cost.
-On datacenter GPUs rho is approximately 1%, a hundredfold reduction; even on Apple Silicon, the weakest backend we target, it remains near 5%.
+On datacenter GPUs rho is a few percent (2.5-3.7%), tens of times cheaper (about 30-40x); even on Apple Silicon, the weakest backend we target, it stays a small fraction (near 5% on a mixture-of-experts model, a few times higher on a dense one).

 That number is the whole game.
 If verifying is cheap, the network can check nearly every answer, and once almost everything is checked you no longer need providers to post a large slashable deposit to stay honest.
 Cheap full-coverage checking replaces the bond.